Claude 3.7 Sonnet vs GPT-4o-mini Search Preview

 Which has a larger context window, Claude 3.7 Sonnet or GPT-4o-mini Search Preview?

-Claude 3.7 Sonnet supports 200K tokens, while GPT-4o-mini Search Preview supports 128K tokens.
+Claude 3.7 Sonnet supports 200k tokens, while GPT-4o-mini Search Preview supports 128k tokens.
 That gap matters most for long documents, large codebases, retrieval-heavy agents, and conversations where earlier context must remain visible.

 Which is cheaper, Claude 3.7 Sonnet or GPT-4o-mini Search Preview?

 GPT-4o-mini Search Preview is cheaper on tracked token pricing.
 Claude 3.7 Sonnet costs $3/1M input and $15/1M output tokens.
-GPT-4o-mini Search Preview costs $0.15/1M input and $0.6/1M output tokens.
+GPT-4o-mini Search Preview costs $0.15/1M input and $0.60/1M output tokens.
 Provider discounts or batch pricing can still change the final bill.

 Is Claude 3.7 Sonnet or GPT-4o-mini Search Preview open source?

 Claude 3.7 Sonnet is listed under Proprietary.
-GPT-4o-mini Search Preview is listed under Unknown.
+GPT-4o-mini Search Preview is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for vision, Claude 3.7 Sonnet or GPT-4o-mini Search Preview?